abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 > **a function remembers where it was born in the special property `[[Environment]]`.
 It references the Lexical Environment from where it’s created**
 >
 > - But when a function is created using **new Function()** have `[[Environment]]` referencing the global Lexical Environment, not the outer one.
-Hence,
-> - they cannot use outer variables.
+Hence, they can't use outer variables.
 But that’s actually good, because it insures us from errors.
 Passing parameters explicitly is a much better method architecturally and causes no problems with minifiers.

-- A closure gives you an access to an outer function's scope from an inner function
+- A closure gives you an access to an outer function's scope from an inner function (function inside a function)
   - It is a function that remembers its outer variables and can access them.
+  - **It's done by returning a function from another function**

+    ```js
+    function makeCounter() {
+      let count = 0;
+      return function () {
+        return count++;
+      };
+    }

+    // using it
+    let counter = makeCounter();
+    // now, counter() gives the next number each time it is called
+    // `count` variable is in the backpack of the counter function (in [[Environment]] property)
+    alert(counter()); // 0
+    alert(counter()); // 1
+    ```

-> When on an interview, a frontend developer gets a question about “what’s a closure?”, a valid answer would be a definition of the closure and an explanation that all functions in JavaScript are closures, and maybe a few more words about technical details: the **`[[Environment]]`** property and how Lexical Environments work.
+> When on an interview, a frontend developer gets a question about “what’s a closure?”, a valid answer would be a definition of the closure and an explanation that all functions in JavaScript are closures, and maybe a few more words about technical details: the **`[[Environment]]`** property and how Lexical Environments work (Where the function was created, not where it was called).

 ![closure](./img/closure.PNG)
 ![closure](./img/closure1.png)

 one of the biggest examples of closures is **timers**: ![closure](./img/closure2.PNG)
 ![closure](./img/closure3.PNG)

 - A closure is the combination of a function bundled together (`enclosed`) with references to its surrounding state (the lexical environment).
 In other words, **a closure gives you access to an outer function's scope from an inner function**.
 In JavaScript, closures are created every time a function is created, at function creation time.
-- A closure makes sure that a function doesn’t loose connection to variables that existed at the function’s birth place
+- A closure makes sure that a function doesn’t lose connection to variables that existed at the function’s birth place (`lexical environment`)
-- inner function can remember outer function's scope
+- `inner` function can remember `outer` function's scope, even after the `outer` function has been removed from the `call stack`

   ```javascript
   function multiplier(factor) {